 Marijuana Addiction Help for Children and Teens

 Marijuana addiction help and professional treatment are available for teens addicted to marijuana.
-Depending on the severity of the addiction, treatment can take place in an inpatient or outpatient setting.
+Depending on the severity of the addiction, marijuana addiction treatment can take place in an inpatient or outpatient setting.
 A teen drug rehab specialist can conduct a thorough assessment, develop an individualized treatment plan and determine if other co-occurring disorders are present.
 Teenagers can participate in individual, group and family therapy in addition to aftercare planning and maintenance to prevent the risk of relapse.

 Key Points: Marijuana Abuse in Children and Teens